IgniteUI/igniteui-docfx/en/components/time_picker.md

 ---

 ## Time Picker
-<p class="highlight">In following the design and functionality of the Date Picker, Ignite UI for Angular Time Picker component allows the user to select time from a pop-up with spinners, which is then mirrored in the input field.
+<p class="highlight">In following the design and functionality of the Date Picker, Ignite UI for Angular Time Picker component allows the user to select time from a dialog with spinners, which is then mirrored in the input field.
 In addition, the user can edit the time value, using an editable masked input with a dropdown.</p>
 <div class="divider"></div>

 ### Time Picker Demo